 Tender Option by Buck EllisonAbove: The Prince Children, Holland, Michigan

 Left: Dick and Betsey, The Ritz-Carlton, Dallas, Texas This photo series premiered in an exhibition at The Sunday Painter in London.
-Since then, it was featured at Galerie Conradi in Hamburg, and is scheduled to be part of the Made in LA 2020 exhibition at The Hammer Museum in Los Angeles.
+Since then, it was featured at Galerie Conradi in Hamburg and the Made in LA 2020 exhibition at The Hammer Museum in Los Angeles.
 A review for the exhibit in The Los Angeles Times praises The Prince Children directly, calling the piece "most haunting."
-Both photos were featured in a W Magazine article interviewing Ellison, and The Prince Children made it into the Fall 2020 issue of Aperture.
+Both photos were featured in The New Yorker in 2021 and a W Magazine article interviewing Ellison, and The Prince Children made it into the Fall 2020 issue of Aperture.
 It was also on the cover of the book The Image of Whiteness, an academic work on photography that deconstructs and critiques how race is portrayed in art.
 The book received praise from The Guardian.
-The series is also published in Ellison's first photo book, Living Trust, which won the 2020 Paris Photobook Award for Best First Photobook.
+The series is also published in Ellison's first photo book, Living Trust, which won the 2020 Paris Photobook Award for Best First Photobook. |

 Anjunabeats - Above & Beyond